 It’s a numbers game for them…

-If you tell 10 job seekers that their resumes are inadequate, how many of those would convert to clients?
+If you tell 10 job seekers that their resumes are inadequate, how many of those will convert to clients?
 These reviewers don’t need a high conversion rate … maybe a modest 1% does the trick.

-Jobseekers at times are vulnerable, especially when they’ve been exposed to a longer than expected job search.
+Jobseekers, at times, are vulnerable, especially when they’ve been exposed to a longer-than-expected job search.

 Your best bet is to avoid resume review sites altogether because if they don’t get your money, they steal the confidence you have in your resume.